celsopalmeiraneto/delivery-date/README.md

 ### Why TypeScript?

 Typescript comes with a cost, however, in the medium-long run I think (just my observations, no controlled experiment here) it pays off.
-The type checking is great, helps avoiding a lot of pitfalls.
+The type checking is great, helps avoiding a lot of pitfalls and TypeScript is flexible enough to still feel like JS.